yeshua453/website/docs/controls/alertdialog.md

 If there is no title, no padding will be provided.
 Otherwise, this padding is used.

+The value is an instance of [`padding.Padding`](/docs/reference/types/padding) class or a number.

 This property defaults to providing 24 pixels on the top, left, and right of the title.
 If the content is not null, then no bottom padding is provided (but see `content_padding`).
 If it is not set, then an extra 20 pixels of bottom padding is added to separate the title from the actions.

-See [`Container.padding`](/docs/controls/container#padding) for more information about padding and possible values.

 ## Events